-Blog Talk Radio Transcript: Air Date 11-14-17 (you may listen to the podcast by clicking on the audio link, or read the transcript of the podcast below)
+Blog Talk Radio Transcript: Why Giving Up a Baby for Adoption is Not Really Giving Up a Baby.
+Air Date 11-14-17 (you may listen to the podcast by clicking on the audio link, or read the transcript of the podcast below)

 Adoption Associates brings knowledge, support and understanding in adoption.
 Adoption is not only our specialty, but it is our passion.
 One of Adoption Associate’s commitments is to this weekly radio show to help educate and support adoptive families, birth families, and the adoption community.
 We are very, very glad that you’re listening in today and are in support of our Adoption Focus Podcast.